datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 The simplest principle of **Tidy data** is that we have one row in our spreadsheet for each observation or sample, and one column for every variable that we measure or report on.
 As simple as this sounds, it's very easily violated.
-Most data scintists agree that significant amounts of their time is spent tidying data for analysis.
+Most data scientists agree that significant amounts of their time is spent tidying data for analysis.
 Read more about data organization in [our lesson](http://www.datacarpentry.org/spreadsheet-ecology-lesson/) and in [this paper](https://www.jstatsoft.org/article/view/v059i10).